Dell And VMware Report Impressive Quarterly Results: Material Upside Remains (NYSE:DELL)

 Note: Core Dell is comprised of the storage business, Infrastructure Solutions Group (ISG) and the computer business, Client Solutions Group (CSG).
 Core Dell excludes VMW.
 DFS is Dell Financial Services, which provides financing to customers in order to buy Dell products.
 Most seem to ignore the DFS assets (or the equity value of the finance business), in looking at leverage and EBITDA multiples.
 We credit this complexity, as well as the various business pieces, to contributing to the valuation disconnect at Dell historically.

 Debt/EBITDA is 3.45x per our numbers, and we conservatively included Dell’s $4.2BB margin loan on its VMW equity.
-Excluding that, and leverage is now below the critical 3.0x debt/EBITDA.
+Excluding that, leverage is now below the critical 3.0x debt/EBITDA.

-At some point in the next 12-18 months it appears likely that Dell will achieve an investment grade credit rating.
-They should also continue to pay down $4-5BB in debt per year, which on $27BB of net debt today, in 2 years most certainly puts Dell within IG land (2.5x Debt/EBITDA).
+At some point in the next 12-18 months, it appears likely that Dell will achieve an investment grade credit rating.
+They should also continue to pay down $4-5BB in debt per year, which on $27BB of net debt today, in 2 years, most certainly, puts Dell within IG land (2.5x Debt/EBITDA).

 Model Update and Projections

-Above we built an 8% revenue growth case for VMware.
+Above, we built an 8% revenue growth case for VMware.
 With management expecting margins to remain flat, that works out to roughly $7.50 in EPS in 2021.

 Consolidated Dell above includes both VMW and Core Dell.

 On the ISG side, storage sales have been quite weak.
 The product upgrade cycle was strong in 2018, leading to an outsized revenue, up 19%.
 2019 was considered a digestion year, with growth resuming in 2020.
-Instead, amidst the pandemic, IT spending shifted to work from home, cloud and business continuity services.
+Instead, amidst the pandemic, IT spending shifted to work from home, cloud, and business continuity services.

 Overall storage spending is forecast to be down 7% this year, and 6% on the server side (on-premise impact).
 Post the pandemic, there is likely a recovery, and IDC forecasts storage and server IT spending growth over the next three years.
 Gartner forecasts 6% growth in 2021.

-So long term, we view declines at ISG as temporary.
+So, long term, we view declines at ISG as temporary.
 We hope that ISG recovers before laptop spending subsides.
 There could be a quarter or two of weakness at both next year if not.
-But long term we are not too concerned.
+But, long term, we are not too concerned.

 Valuation